angy91m/express-temp-links/README.md

 app.get( '/link-generate', ( req, res ) => {

-    // This generate a new temporary link, sets a refs parameter and return the new link string const link = tmpLinks.get( { refs: req.ip } );
+    // This generate a new temporary link, sets client ip as refs parameter and return the new link string const link = tmpLinks.get( { refs: req.ip } );

-    // This generate a new temporary link, sets a refs parameter and return the new link string const imgLink = imageLinks.get( { refs: 'example' } );
+    // This generate a new temporary link, sets a refs parameter and return the new link string const imgLink = imageLinks.get( { refs: ['Hello', 'world'] } );

-    res.send( `<a href="http://localhost:3000/${link}">http://localhost:3000/${link}</a>` );
+    // These send links to the client res.send( `<a href="http://localhost:3000/${link}">http://localhost:3000/${link}</a>` );
     res.send( `<a href="http://localhost:3000/${imgLink}">http://localhost:3000/${imgLink}</a>` );
 } );